Sijder/xanzas_lotd/README.md

 ![xanzas-lotd-banner](cover/Cover.png)

-This is a fork of Lexy's Legacy of the Dragonborn list with a few choice additions such as Wintersun and Skyrim Reputation.
+This is a fork of Lexy's Legacy of the Dragonborn list with a few choice additions.
 Under no circumstances should you be bothering her or her team with issues for this list.

 ## Installation